top of page

 Animating the Healing Potential of Film Narratives

-The Story Mentor's (A. R. Levett's) first class honours thesis contains an exegesis (see abstract below for information) and the short animated feature-film script, The Essence Within, which follows the adventure of young boy, Charlie, who stumbles upon Sperial, home to the Energy-Spirits and the Creator-Energy.
+A. R. Levett's first class honours thesis contains an exegesis (see abstract below for information) and the short animated feature-film script, The Essence Within, which follows the adventure of young boy, Charlie, who stumbles upon Sperial, home to the Energy-Spirits and the Creator-Energy.
 With the help of his mentor, Reginold, and energy-spirit Aureole, Charlie learns how to manipulate energy-signatures.
 When Malgamor, a darkness that has been trying to consume the Creator-Energy since the creation of the world, tries to break into Sperial, Charlie tries to confront it on his own with his new powers.
 But with the mysterious Shadow-Charlie sabotaging his efforts, is he powerful enough to overcome this ancient evil?

 Exegesis Abstract